“Drop cloths??? In our dining room? That you paint??? No, honey. No. Please? No.”

 Remember how I’m not much of a sewer?

-I could have purchased cheap white liner fabric at Joann’s but the halved sheets have the finished edge that serves as the bottom hem.
+I could have purchased cheap white liner fabric at Joann’s but the halved sheets have the finished edge that serves as the bottom hem and I think cost per panel is still less expensive using sheets.

 To “hem” the raw edge on the top of the panels, I folded the curtain and lining over together twice, ironed a stiff crease, and clipped them to the rings.
 (Take your “hems” into consideration when cutting the drop cloths – you will need a few inches at the top to fold over and clip.)